CLI

 $ mimic init --force

-This file describes metadata, triggers, inputs, and ABIs for your AssemblyScript task, so the CLI can validate, generate code, compile, and ultimately deploy your task.
+The manifest describes metadata, inputs, and ABIs for your AssemblyScript task, so the CLI can validate, generate code, compile, and ultimately deploy your task.
 For example:

 version: 1.0.0